Little Letters: an introduction to genetics

 For more information click here.

 Released online in December 2012 and internationally available in print via Amazon in March 2013, Little Changes is a storybook aimed at children aged 6 – 10 that introduces the concepts of evolution without any jargon.
 The project has received praise from P.Z.
 Meyers for its initiative and been covered by local (Reading Chronicle), national (interviewed on BBC Radio Berkshire, and for “The Naked Geneticists” podcast; book review in Aberdeen University Science Magazine), and international (Book review in “The New Indian Express” and the American online magazine “Evolution: This View of Life”) media outlets.

-30-Second Biology: The 50 most thought-provoking theories of life, each explained in half a minute (not a children’s book)
+30-Second Biology: The 50 most thought-provoking theories of life, each explained in half a minute (Ivy Press)

 In this book, edited by Nick Battey and Mark Fellowes, I have 7 entries covering DNA, RNA, Proteins; Mendelian Genetics; Population Genetics; Epigenetics; Genomics & Other ‘omics; Profile: Bill Hamilton; and, Cancer

 30-Second Biology tackles the vital science of life, dissecting the 50 most thought-provoking theories of our ecosystem and ourselves.
 At a time when discoveries in DNA allow us to feel more connected than ever to the natural world, this is the fastest route to an understanding of the tree of life.
 Whether you’re dipping into the gene pool, unlocking cells, or conversing on biodiversity, this is all the knowledge you need to bring life to the dinner-party debate.